stylerw/usingpraat/usingpraat.md

 \includegraphics[width=0.7in]{hal.png} \newline \textbf{Script Tip!} & \raisebox{5mm}{\parbox{12cm}{\textit{Resynthesis works best with downsampled sounds, and introduces some artifacts.
 You will almost certaintly want to modify only the bottom 3500 Hz of the vowel, and then re-combine it with the unmodified higher frequencies, so that you change what you need to, but keep the rest pristine. }}}\ \
 \end{tabular}
 \vspace{0.5cm}

+### Tips for Source-Filter Vowel Resynthesis

+1) **The best SFVR is none at all!**  If you can find or make tokens in other ways, they're often better, and recording a variety of tokens and cherry picking ones with the formant values expected may be more productive for many designs.
+This is, in many ways, a technique of last resort.

+2) **Use many small steps.**  You'll generally get better results from 5 50Hz steps than one 250Hz step.
+It's counterintuitive as you'd think processing errors would stack, but for whatever reason, it's been the case that you want to move slowly, at least last time I spent much time with this.

+3) **Downsampling is key.** Use the instructions above for downsampling and your life will be better.

+4) **If the F0 track is bad, the token is too**.
+To deconvolve source and filter, you'll need a strong F0 track.
+Strange results might be because Praat's struggling to isolate F0, or worse still, struggling to accurately track it.
+You might be able to adjust F0 settings some to get closer, but you'll want nice modal tokens with clean-ish pitch tracks as input.

 # Exporting images for use and publication